kubextender/pvcexec/docs/README.md

   kubectl pvcexec -h
   ```

-## Architecture
+## How it works

 `pvcexec` is implemented as a kubernetes plugin.
-It's written in Go language
+It's written in Go language.
+How it works?
+It's rather simple:

+`pvcexec` expects subcommand to be passed: `mc` or `zsh`.
+Based on given subcommand, tool deploys pod into your kubernetes context
+based on docker images, which we, opinionatedly, created [here](https://cloud.docker.com/u/kubextender/repository/list).

+`pvcexec` also expects list of one or more pvc names to be mounted in given pod.
+They will be mounted by their name under `/mnt` directory.
+Once you're there, you can perform any file operations needed.
+After you're done using `pvcexec` the tool will automatically purge the running pod.

 ## Feature requests